justbytes/news-feed-with-python/readme.md

 ### Questions

-If you have any questions please reach out by going to my profile where you will find my email.
+If you have any questions please reach out by going to my Github profile where you will find my email.

 ### Link to App